abk5074/abk5074.github.io/_pages/teaching.md

 permalink: /teaching/
 author_profile: true
 ---
 I take a learner-centered approach to teaching and have taught in both in-person and online format.
 I also co-facilitate the Integrative Social Sciences Research Lab.
-Please [email me](abk017@shsu.edu) for access to syllabi from previously taught sections of my courses that are listed below.
+Please [email me](akinney1@oberlin.edu) for access to syllabi from previously taught sections of my courses that are listed below.

-### Criminology
+SOCI 115 - Introduction to Sociology: Building a "Toolkit" for Social Inquiry (Oberlin College)

+SOCI 215 - Criminology: The Sociology of Crime and Incarcration (Oberlin College)

 CRIJ 4382 - Social Deviance (Sam Houston State University)